 Try this recipe next: another yummy green apple salad!

 So, how long does snickers apple salad last?

 How long does Snickers salad last?

 The Snicker bar salad recipe with apples is best made the day of or the night before.
-The Snickers apple salad will last in the refrigerator for only a couple of days.
+The Snickers apple salad will last in the refrigerator in an airtight container for only a couple of days.
 Past that, the apples will brown and become mushy and the salad tends to get watery.

 Let’s get to our Snickers apple salad with pudding!